Badger Mountain Lookout Fire Watchtower, East Wenatchee Washington

 The design of the Plan L-4 in 1930 was the logical evolution of the basic concept of the L-2, and is also credited to Fickes and Halm.
 The standard Plan L-4 was also pre-cut and shipped in bundles specifically limited in length and weight and packed in by horse or mule, but was intended for more permanent construction by a skilled carpenter and crew.
 The L-4 Plan was slightly revised two times between 1930 and 1936 and continued to be used extensively by the Forest Service until 1953.

-Badger Mountain Lookout exibits character-defining features typical of standard Plan L-4 (as revised in 1932) lookout houses constructed throughout Wenatchee National Forest during the C.C.C. era.
+Badger Mountain Lookout exhibits character-defining features typical of standard Plan L-4 (as revised in 1932) lookout houses constructed throughout Wenatchee National Forest during the C.C.C. era.
 Records suggest that this lookout was first constructed in another location, and subsequently disassembled and moved to Badger Mt.
 Its original location remains undocumented, and no details of the move and reconstruction on Badger Mountain have come to light.

 Badger Mountain Lookout has undergone little physical change since its construction in the mid-1930s.
 The original tongue-in-groove built-up shutters have been replaced, because of prolonged exposure to severe weather, with a similarly-detailed plywood type shutter, still utilizing the original brace and support system.
 On the interior, modern vinyl flooring has covered the original 1" by 4" fir flooring.
-The only element of original standard wood furnishings which remains in place is the firefinder stand.
+The only element of original standard wood furnishings that remains in place is the firefinder stand.
 Benches, table, storage cabinets, lightning stool, and the firefinder instrument itself have been removed from the lookout.

-There is evidence of several outbuildings and features which once were situated around the exterior of the lookout, but which have been either demolished or allowed to deteriorate.
+There is evidence of several outbuildings and features that once were situated around the exterior of the lookout, but which have been either demolished or allowed to deteriorate.
 These include the foundations of a garage, remnants of an old root cellar, a flag pole site, and pathways and walks lined with sandstone and basalt.

 USDA Forest Service

-In 1905, Federal legislation created the USDA Forest Service, an agency dedicated to the protection and management of previously-established forest reserves.
+In 1905, Federal legislation created the USDA Forest Service, an agency dedicated to the protection and management of previously established forest reserves.
 Forest Rangers and Supervisors began to develop a comprehensive system for administration of the forests, including the development of trails, roads, and ranger and guard stations.
 By 1908, five new National Forests were created in Washington State: Chelan NF, Colville NF, Columbia NF (later changed to Gifford Pinchot), Snoqualmie NF, and Wenatchee NF.

 In the same year, the Forest Service also began to formally recruit paid fire crews, greatly strengthening the agency's forest fire suppression capability.
 Previously, fire control had been handled by the combined volunteer efforts of miners, loggers, ranchers, and homesteaders.
 The establishment of the new agency marked an advance in public support for the conservation of natural resources and for a program of full-scale forest fire protection.